mergeability/mergeable/README.md

 ### Deploy your own

-If you would like to run your own instance of this plugin, see the [docs for deploying GitHub Apps](https://github.com/probot/probot/blob/master/docs/deployment.md).
+If you would like to run your own instance of this plugin, you can do so by forking this repo and deploying it to your own servers.

-This GitHub App requires these permissions & events:
+[Create a GitHub App](https://github.com/settings/apps/new) and configure the permissions & events with the following settings:

 - Repository metadata - **Read Only**
 - Commit Statuses - **Read & Write**